Main Introduction History Arthur

 2. Meaning and Origin of Perceval’s Name

-1. Introduction to the Meaning and Origin of Perceval’s Name
+1. Introduction to Meaning and Origin of Perceval’s Name

 2. (Peredur ab Efrawg)/(Peredyr/(hard spear) (Arueu Dur)/(steel-arms))/Pryderi/(worry, anxiety)/Praetor